clabordec/OpenCart/README.md

 # OpenCart

 Welcome to the <b>OpenCart Manual Testing</b> repository.
-This project focuses on the manual testing efforts for the OpenCart e-commerce platform using tools such as TestRail for test case management and JIRA for issue tracking.
+This project focuses on the manual testing efforts for the OpenCart e-commerce platform using tools such as <b>TestRail</b> for test case management and <b>JIRA</b> for issue tracking.
 The objective is to ensure the stability, functionality, and usability of the OpenCart platform through well-documented test plans, detailed test cases, and organized bug reporting.

 <br>